-- (a) provide coverage for an annual (one (1) per calendar year) routine prostate/colon rectal cancer tests for men age 40 and over up to a maximum of eighty-five dollars (\$85.00). - (b) for men age 40 and over, an annual (one per calendar year) PSA blood test will be covered up to a maximum of one hundred dollars (\$100.00). - (c) provide coverage for one (1) baseline mammogram for women 35-39 years old. - (7) Up to a two hundred dollar (\$200.00) life-time maximum will continue to be paid for temporomandibular joint pain dysfunction, syndrome or disease or any related conditions collectively referred to as TMJ or TMD on the basis of medical necessity.
+- (a) provide coverage for an annual (one (1) per calendar year) routine prostate/colon rectal cancer tests for men age 40 and over up to a maximum of eightyfive dollars (\$85.00). - (b) for men age 40 and over, an annual (one per calendar year) PSA blood test will be covered up to a maximum of one hundred dollars (\$100.00). - (c) provide coverage for one (1) baseline mammogram for women 35-39 years old. - (67) Up to a two hundred dollar (\$200.00) life-time maximum will continue to be paid for temporomandibular joint pain dysfunction, syndrome or disease or any related conditions collectively referred to as TMJ or TMD on the basis of medical necessity.
+This limit does not apply to surgical services on the jaw hinge.